StoneToss

-StoneToss is a pseudonymous American neo-Nazi political cartoonist who publishes a webcomic of the same name.
-Launched in June 2017, the comic espouses racist, sexist, transphobic, homophobic, and antisemitic views, including Holocaust denial.
+StoneToss is a pseudonymous American neo-Nazi cartoonist who publishes a webcomic of the same name.
+(Note: Supported by multiple sources.)
+Launched in June 2017, the comic has espoused racist, sexist, transphobic, homophobic, and antisemitic views, including Holocaust denial.

 In March 2024, after an antifascist group published materials claiming to have revealed his identity, StoneToss sought help from Twitter's owner Elon Musk.
 Twitter then suspended multiple users who included StoneToss's alleged real name in their tweets and amended its privacy policy to prohibit disclosure of others' real names.
-Critics took the move as evidence of Musk's preferential treatment for neo-Nazis, antisemites, and white supremacists.
+Some of the site's users and critics said the move was evidence of Musk's preferential treatment for neo-Nazis, antisemites, and white supremacists.

 Overview

 StoneToss debuted his eponymous cartoon series on his website in July 2017.
 He also posts his cartoons on Twitter and has tried to keep his identity secret.
 He has described himself as an "independent cartoonist" and an "NFT artist".

 The author, who is described by experts, journalists, and other critics as a neo-Nazi creator, takes a non-overt, crypto-Nazi approach to channel and normalize neo-Nazi viewpoints with reference to trending events or social dynamics.
 Among the various extreme ideas conveyed, antisemitism is a pronounced element, with one cartoon having the topic of Jewish deicide as its theme, and various others including Holocaust denial dog whistles.
-The webcomic also include sexist tropes, and some use suicide among transgender people as a punchline.
+The webcomic also includes sexist tropes, anti-Black sentiment, and some use suicide among transgender people as a punchline.
 Visually, the webcomic consists of simple and colorful line drawings.

 The webcomic has substantial popularity in right-wing online communities, having received millions of views on Twitter.
 Reddit and Discord banned their respective official StoneToss communities in 2019.
 StoneToss was also banned from non-fungible token (NFT) websites, including OpenSea.
 On Facebook and Instagram, as of 2021, some of the cartoons were posted by the author in heavily pixellated versions to prevent them from breaching those platforms' policies.

 Both right-wing and left-wing online communities share and interact with StoneToss' cartoons, causing them to gain increased visibility.
 Subreddits have adapted StoneToss' work for their own purposes, remixing them into memes, commonly titled "stonetossedit" or "stonetoss is a nazi".
 In particular, Internet users on the left have appropriated them, adding layers of irony—however, the subversion of their message is not easily understood by most people.
 Conversely, in right-wing online circles, the cartoons have at times been reposted, not as memes in the usual sense, but as regular posts that the users find relatable and whose message they agree with.